jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ### Emacs Package Manager

-The recommended way to install Markdown Mode is to use the built-in Emacs package manager, `package.el`, which has been included since Emacs 23.
+The recommended way to install Markdown Mode is to use the built-in Emacs package manager, `package.el`, which has been included in Emacs since version 23.
 Markdown Mode can be installed via the `markdown-mode` package in the [MELPA Stable repository](https://stable.melpa.org/#/markdown-mode).[^MELPA]

 First, you'll need to configure the package manager to use the MELPA